Lahore : The City That Is Eager To Forget Its Past

 The city with its grandeur past is considered as the epitome of Pakistani Nationalism.

-Be it Military, judiciary, politics and the bureaucracy, the dominance of Punjabis, especially of Lahore is quite visible in Pakistan.
+Be it military, judiciary, politics and the bureaucracy, the dominance of Punjabis, especially of Lahoris is quite visible in Pakistan.

 The communalisation of history is part of that process.